cyberholics/cyberholics/README.md

-## Hi 👋, I'm Victor, a Machine Learning Engineer and technical writer.
+## Hi 👋, I'm Victor—a Machine Learning Engineer and Technical Writer.

 **I have a passion for building innovative projects.
-Feel free to explore my creations and see what I've been working on!
+Feel free to see what I've been working on!
 [Here](https://github.com/cyberholics/Collection-of-my-personal-projects)**

 **If you enjoy reading, check out my blog where I share insights, tutorials, and experiences related to my work.
 [My Blogs](https://github.com/cyberholics/My-technical-writing-portfolio)**